Email Marketing for the Holidays

 - Keep the message simple.
 Your call to action should be obvious and it should tell your buyer what they are doing and what’s next.

 - Be mobile.
 Over 50% of emails are being opened on various mobile devices.
 Let your consumers get your message where it’s convenient for them.

 Like any email campaign, be thoughtful and respectful of the time your potential buyer has.
 Keep your campaign simple and actionable.
-But know that this campaign has the potential to make you volumes more revenue than others throughout the year due to the sheer numbers of shoppers over this five day period.
-You might want to also try follow up ‘deals’ in your email receipts.
+But know that this campaign has the potential to make your volumes more revenue than others throughout the year due to the sheer numbers of shoppers over this five-day period.
+You might want to also try follow-up ‘deals’ in your email receipts.